 I have five lions, yes, the neighbour’s house looks like a much better place to rob.

-I have five Australian native animals, they are all poisonous and want to kill me.
+I have five Australian native animals, they are all venomous and want to kill me.

 I have five rats, which one is the politician?